Your question's - answered!

 Within the context of warranty, it remains our choice to perform replacement or any other work on the product.

 The warranty transaction takes place over the bicycle shop only.
-Please keep in mind the filled in service card has to be sent with the hub in case of warranty claims.
+Please keep in mind the filled in service card (registration) has to be sent with the hub in case of warranty claims.
 With complete bikes, which are equipped with Rohloff products in series, the warranty transaction of Rohloff products is made directly between the bicycle dealer and the Rohloff AG.

 The regular service check in accordance with our instructions secures the warranty entitlement and keeps the high value of your Rohloff SPEEDHUB 500/14 in future.